 S

 ports education plays a significant role in shaping an individual's physical and mental health.
 As time progresses, modern society increasingly recognizes the importance of a healthy lifestyle, which not only includes aspects of diet and sleep patterns but also involves regular physical activity.
 In this context, the sports traditions of the Prophet, as part of the Islamic cultural heritage, emerge as a rich source of positive values related to health.
-Some argue that, to cope with technological advancements and changing lifestyles in the modern era, classical traditions such as archery, horseback riding, and swimming, as taught by Prophet Muhammad, become increasingly important to explore and adapt.
+While technological advancements and modern lifestyles continue to reshape daily life, the classical traditions taught by Prophet Muhammad, such as archery, horseback riding, and swimming, remain increasingly relevant.
+In contrast to the fast-paced, digital-centered world, these practices offer timeless benefits that deserve deeper exploration and adaptation to contemporary contexts.

-The resurgence of various training centers for archery and horseback riding as efforts to revive the Prophet’s Sunnah reflects the high motivation of Muslims to maintain these traditions.
-This has led some groups to seemingly restrict the sports education for children recommended by the Prophet to merely archery, horseback riding, and swimming, while excluding other forms of sports from the Sunnah.
-This understanding has faced rejection from several quarters, as it is seen as a form of radicalism and associated with terrorism.
-Therefore, it is important to contextually understand the Hadiths about teaching children archery, horseback riding, and swimming, and to integrate the values from the Prophet’s sports traditions into the context of modern sports education.
+Many Muslims are striving to revive the Sunnah of the Prophet by establishing training centers for archery and horseback riding, reflecting their enthusiasm to preserve these traditions.
+For instance, some communities have set up specialized sports clubs for children, focusing on developing skills in archery and horseback riding.
+Unfortunately, certain groups have narrowed this understanding by interpreting the Prophet's recommendations literally, limiting children's sports education solely to archery, horseback riding, and swimming, while disregarding other beneficial forms of physical activity.
+This narrow interpretation has faced criticism from various quarters, as it is viewed as a form of radicalism and is often associated with terrorism.

+To address the more literal interpretation of hadith, some scholars argue that it is crucial to contextually understand the hadiths about teaching children archery, horseback riding, and swimming.
+Rather than confining these traditions to their literal meanings, the values embedded in the Prophet’s sports practices should be integrated into modern sports education.
+Sports, in this sense, are not just about physical activity but also encompass spiritual and mental dimensions.
+The hadiths related to physical activities practiced by Prophet Muhammad (SAW) provide invaluable guidance in developing a holistic approach to health and well-being.

-Sports are not solely about physical activity but also encompass spiritual and mental dimensions.
-The Hadiths related to physical activities performed by Prophet Muhammad SAW provide valuable guidance in forming a holistic approach to health.
-Several previous literatures have discussed this topic, including an article by Mohamad Sobirin, which examines some Muslim communities in Indonesia reviving the Prophet's sports traditions and their connection to radical Islamism; an article by Salahudin and Rusdin discussing sports from an Islamic perspective; an article by Hikmat Kamal on physical health education from a Hadith perspective; and an article by Bunayar discussing physical education and sports in the Prophet's Hadiths.
+Several studies have explored this topic, providing insights into the broader implications of the Prophet’s teachings on physical activities.
+For instance, an article by Mohamad Sobirin examines how some Muslim communities in Indonesia have revived these sports traditions and discusses their connection to radical Islamism; Salahudin and Rusdin have analyzed sports from an Islamic perspective; while Hikmat Kamal focuses on physical health education through the lens of Hadith; Bunayar’s article also explores physical education and sports as described in the Hadiths, offering further perspectives on how these practices can be adapted to contemporary contexts.

 These previous articles share similarities with this research, as they all discuss sports from an Islamic perspective.
 However, this study has a more specific focus, aiming to analyze the concepts of sports in the Prophet’s Hadiths as a foundation for developing a holistic sports education program, as well as to examine the Sunnah of the Prophet’s sports traditions through the contextualization of Hadiths.
 This analysis is expected to provide new insights into the Sunnah of sports, emphasizing the importance of balanced physical activities in achieving optimal physical and mental health in the modern era.
 Thus, the results of this research are anticipated to serve as a foundation for positive changes in sports education practices, contributing to the formation of a healthier generation both physically and mentally, and providing insights into the recommended sports in the modern era.

 Sports Education